Santiago De Cuba Santiago De Cuba Province, Cuba Travel Guide

 Wildlife viewing areas: Limited direct opportunities.
 La Gran Piedra and Baconao Park offer birdwatching and local flora observation.
 Geological features: La Gran Piedra is an unique natural monument.

-Playa Siboney is the closest beach, about 20 km east, popular with locals.
-Playa Daiquirí, further east, shows more development and some facilities.
+Playa Siboney is the closest in distance beach, about 20 km east, popular with locals.
+Playa Daiquirí, further east, shows more progress and some facilities.

 Boat trips on Santiago de Cuba Bay are available, presenting different city perspectives.
 Options include sunset cruises or short trips to Cayo Granma, a small fishing village.